rflamary/notes/README.md

-# This repository contains several notes an linux tricks
+# Notes an linux tricks

 ## BLAS/LAPACK on Debian/Ubuntu